-5.9 Applying the ratio of the aforesaid judgment of the Hon'ble Tribunal, Hyderabad to the facts of this case, it is observed that in the present case also, the appellant has submitted a copy of Certificate issued by C. A. M/s P M Bhayani & Co., wherein it is stated that the incidence of customs duty paid on Bunker (Oil and fuels) have not been passed on to the buyers of the goods or any other person.
-The CA certificate submitted by the appellant to the adjudicating authority neither disclosed the details of the supporting documents on the basis of which such certificate was issued nor financial records viz. copy of Audited Balance Sheet, Sales Invoices etc. The CA Certificate was not supported by any financial documents.
-Thus, the Chartered Accountant Certificate submitted by the appellant to the adjudicating authority also does not support their case.
+5.10 Applying the ratio of the aforesaid judgment of the Hon'ble Tribunal, Hyderabad to the facts of this case, it is observed that in the present case the appellant has not submitted CA Certificate along with the appeals or before the adjudicating authority.
+The appellant has not submitted any documents to substantiate that the incidence of duty claimed as refund has not been passed on by him to any other person and not submitted copy of balance sheet showing the refund claimed as "Custom Duty Receivable".
+The appellant has not submitted CA Certificate along with other relevant documents, they were requested to produce C.A. certificate in the format provided alongwith the documentary evidence to verify that the refund amount claimed were shown as 'amount receivable' in the books of account and that the incidence of duty (claimed as refund) had not been passed on to any other person.
+Thus the appellant failed to discharge the burden of unjust enrichment.
 The appellant had not submitted their books of account, or any other documents wherein the amount claimed as refund is shown as receivable.
 The appellant had not submitted any of their books of account, copy of sales invoices nor any such evidence was produced before the adjudicating authority to the effect that they had not passed on the incidence of Customs duty claimed as refund to their customers.
 Hence, the appellant has failed to cross the bar of unjust enrichment.
 In view of the above, I am of the considered view that the adjudicating authority has correctly credited the amount to be refunded to the Consumer Welfare Fund.

-5.10 The appellant in their submission contended that the decision in the case of Pr.
+5.11 The appellant in their submission contended that the decision in the case of Pr.
 Commr of CC v Sachdev Overseas Fitness P. Ltd. and Nityasach Fitness P. Ltd- 2023 (6) TMI 161-CESTAT-Hyderabad relied upon by the Assistant Commissioner is that of a Single Member of the Tribunal, whereas the decisions referred to herein above are of the Hon'ble High Court and Division benches of the Tribunal.
 In this regard I have perused the decision in the case of Pr.
 Commr of CC v Sachdev Overseas Fitness P. Ltd and Nityasach Fitness P. Ltd- [2023 (6) TMI 161-CESTAT-Hyderabad] and observe that this decision has been passed following the decision of Hon'ble Supreme Court, Hon'ble High Court, Division benches and three-member bench of the Hon'ble Tribunal.
 Further, the decision in the case of Flow Tech Power- [2006 (202) ELT 404 (Mad)] relied upon by the appellant has been distinguished in the case of BPL Ltd. - [2010 (259) E.L.T.
 526 (Mad.)].
 Thus, the contention raised by the appellant is not sustainable and hence, is rejected.

-5.11 I have also perused the decision of Hon'ble Tribunal, Mumbai in the case of Mahendra Engg. & Chemical Products Ltd. Versus Commr.
-Of C. Ex., Pune - I [2019 (368) ELT 84 (Tri - Mumbai)] wherein the Hon'ble Tribunal relying on the decision in case of Philips Electronics India Ltd. Vs

-Commissioner of Central Excise, Pune-I [2010 (257) E.L.T.
+5.12 I have also perused the decision of Hon'ble Tribunal, Mumbai in the case of Mahendra Engg. & Chemical Products Ltd. Versus Commr.
+Of C. Ex., Pune - I [2019 (368) ELT 84 (Tri - Mumbai)] wherein the Hon'ble Tribunal relying on the decision in case of Philips Electronics India Ltd. Vs Commissioner of Central Excise, Pune-I [2010 (257) E.L.T.
 257 (Tri. - Mum.)] has categorically held that the only possible way to pass the bar of unjust enrichment is that the disputed tax/duty is not expensed off in the accounts, but booked as 'Receivables'.
 The relevant para is reproduced as under: